 In mid-life the body responds differently to toxins can change.
 Foods which may have been enjoyed happily for decades can begin to generate unwelcome reactions such as trapped wind, indigestion and the symptoms of an irritable bowel such as increased rate of bowel motions, a feeling of bloating.
 These can contribute to the discomfort and inconvenience of a middle aged belly.

-I allow myself a weekly dose of ice-cream for family movie night, but in place of starches or grains with meals, I have substituted alfalfa and cress, sweet potatoes, and pumpkin, and in place of sugary snacks I now snack on nuts and olives.
+I allow myself a weekly dose of ice-cream for family movie night, but in place of starches or grains with meals, I have substituted alfalfa and cress, sweet potatoes, and pumpkin, grated broccoli or cauliflower, and in place of sugary snacks I now prefer to snack on nuts and olives.